Hero background

 07:00Breakfast and getting ready for the day

-14:30Afternoon activities: patient visits, health education, or ward support
+14:30Afternoon activities: patient visits, health education or ward support

 Weekend

-Weekends are free from mandatory activities.
-You can explore the island, join small trips, or relax with the other volunteers.
+Weekends are free of set activities.
+You can explore the area, plan a short trip, or just take it easy with the other volunteers.

-Explore Stone Town, a UNESCO World Heritage Site
+Wander through Stone Town, a UNESCO World Heritage Site

-Explore Stone Town, a UNESCO World Heritage Site
+Wander through Stone Town, a UNESCO World Heritage Site

 The next story is yours